incodepany/unified-diff-patcher/README.md

 # Unified Diff Patcher

-PHP implementation of diff patch to allow creating patching solutions for said language that do not behave differently per platform.
+An implementation of diff patch in PHP to allow creating patching solutions for said language that do not behave differently per platform.